NEXSYS® Component Technology – Sensors & Detectors

 The Defined Logic component is an 8-pin logic and interface device that replaces traditional relays and diode (Boolean) logic currently used to generate “conditional” logic applications.
-Defined Logic can be integrated in a VIVISUN® High Capacity switch body or can be included in a stand-alone NEXSYS® LOGIC Module for use behind the panel.
+Defined Logic can be integrated in a VIVISUN® High Capacity switch body or can be included in a stand-alone NEXSYS® Module for use behind the panel.

 - Replaces power or ground drop out relays